-A brilliant idea, an almost brilliant product
+A brilliant idea building to a brilliant product

 Low-light performance is also not great, although this is certainly not unique to the Rylo.

 As a dual-lens 360 camera, there is also a fairly prominent stitching line between the two hemispheres.
-It is certainly not the worst we have seen, and you may not even notice it in some situations, but it can be a problem in others.
+It is certainly not the worst we’ve seen, and you may not even notice it in some situations, but it can be a problem in others.
 Because of this, you should still put some thought into how you angle the camera, keeping one of the lenses pointed at your subject.
 If important parts of the scene get caught between the two lenses, they will be marred by distortion.

 Low-light performance is also not great, although this is certainly not unique to the Rylo.
 Any small-sensor camera simply needs a lot of light to produce clean results.
 Outside in daylight, it’s no problem, but indoors or at night, there is plenty of noise.